deployd/deployd/docs/resource.md

 * `options` {Object}

+ - `configPath`        the project relative path to the resource instance
  - `path`              the base path a resource should handle
- - `db`           the database a resource will use for persistence
+ - `db` *(optional)*   the database a resource will use for persistence
- - `config`       the instance configuration
+ - `config`            the instance configuration object
+ - `server`            the server object

 The following resource would respond with a file at the url `/my-file.html`.